jessicalanglab/jessicalanglab.github.io/Team.md

 ###### Research Specialist

 Kristin obtained her bachelors (Human Biology-Health Science Emphasis, 2015) at the University of Wisconsin-Green Bay and her masters (Cell and Molecular Biology, 2017) at University of Wiconsin-La Crosse.
 Her masters thesis work characterized BRCA1-deficient breast cancer cells with acquired resistance to CHK1 inhibitor therapy.
-Kristin joined the Lang lab as Research Specialist in 2021.
+Kristin joined the Lang lab as Research Specialist in 2021 after spending almost 4.5 years as a Research Specialist and Lab Manager within UW's Human Oncology Department.
+Outside of work Kristin is an active volunteer with various dog rescue groups and is a part-time assistant trainer with Dog's Best Friend Training in Madison.
+She enjoys spending her free time with her family at home, and her favorite activity is exploring new hiking spots in the area.
 <br/><br/>
 # We're growing our team!